Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

 - Triggers emotion.

 4. Write to your Ideal Customer

 Write to your ideal customer!

-Remember that customers aren't buying products, they're buying results and experiences.
-That's why you should not just sum up your product features, but tie benefits to specific product attributes.
+Remember that customers aren't buying products; they're buying results and experiences.
+That's why you should not just sum up your product features but also tie benefits to specific product attributes.

-A good example of a product page where product features are followed by benefits is the one of a Tefal coffee maker:
+A good example of a product page where benefits follow product features is the one of a Tefal coffee maker:

 - 0,6 L capacity (feature) for up to 6 cups (benefit)

 - Permanent filter (feature) no more need of filter papers, easy to clean (benefit)